Alaska Airlines flight makes emergency landing in Portland after window blew out

 Social media video appeared to show that one of the passenger window panels had been blown out.

-The flight included 171 passengers and six crew members, Alaska Airline officials confirmed to KOIN 6.
+The flight included 171 passengers and six crew members, Alaska Airlines officials confirmed to KOIN 6.

 CBS News reported that immediately after the incident, the pilot radioed to the air traffic controller, declaring that the flight had depressurized.